Gugulethu-Nyoni/anyGridJs/README.md

 ## Usage Example

-There are three ways to use anyGrid in your html.
+There are three ways to use AnyGrid in your html.

 ## Option A: Global JS Format